Bhutanise People Showing Their Traditional Dance

 AccommodationHotel

 The flight to Everest can be accomplished in two ways: by plane or by helicopter.
 By plane, we can cover a one-hour round trip.
-If you fly by helicopter, it will be a four-hour round trip from Kathmandu.
-Either way, we should reach the domestic airport one hour earlier than the flight schedule.
+If you fly by helicopter, the round trip from Kathmandu will take four hours.
+Either way, we should arrive at the domestic airport one hour before the flight's scheduled departure.

 AnyConv.com Mount Everest Base Camp Hel